exercism/rust/_test/WINDOWS_README.md

-# check-exercises.sh for Windows Rust Developers
+# check_exercises.sh for Windows Rust Developers

-It is possible to run `check-exercises.sh` on Windows 10, pointing to the Windows location for your GitHub repository.
+It is possible to run `check_exercises.sh` on Windows 10, pointing to the Windows location for your GitHub repository.
 This is done with the Ubuntu on Windows subsystem.

 ## Enable Developer Mode
 To run Ubuntu on Windows, you need to be in Developer Mode.